openmediavault/openmediavault-docs/administration/services/ssh.rst

 	aFobBSlhQ3ESCYWNXTS3bF
 	---- END SSH2 PUBLIC KEY ----

 The comment string is very important.
-This will help you track down when you need to revoke the key in case it gets lost or stolen.
+This will help track down when is necessary to revoke the key in case it gets lost or stolen.

 Admin Tasks